SeanDrum/antistasi-docs-preview/beginners_guide/README.md

 # Beginners Guide

-This is the casual "how do I actually play this?" guide.
+This guide is written exclusively for Antistasi Community Edition and is largely inspired by the original Beginner's Guide written Moni, Meerkat, Bob Murphy, Giddi, DeathTouchWilly, Targetingsnake.

 ## Table of Contents